bitwit/bitwit.ca/src/render/blog/2018-06-01-adventures-in-mvvm-with-rxswift.html.md

 ### It feels clean, but there's more work involved upfront

 I'm a fan of the lightweight view controller that is primarily focused on bindings and isolated viewmodel code.
 Setting things up feels a little slow at first compared to the gains we are typically used to seeing with MVC.
-However, the clean separation of logic lays down some really nice foundations that give me a sense of maintainability and easy of testing.
+However, the clean separation of logic lays down some really nice foundations that give me a sense of maintainability and ease of testing.
 The undo/redo functionality worked itself really nicely into the viewmodel layer which felt like a nice abstraction.

 ### Working with UI as you are editing is sometimes tricky